 Wild plant is single white petals of mid time flowering, but some cultivars are produced as early blooming, called as Kanzaki-oshima or Yae-beni-oshima, pink double blooming one.
 And as of good smelled cultivated varieties, Gozanoma-nioi or Surugadai-nioi, nioi means good smell, are produced from this species.

 Since it has many flowers without leaves on branch, it is used as mother plants of many cultivars, it is easy to distinguished by round shape of bottom of sepal.
-The varieties from this species are Komatsu otome, which considered as direct parent of Someiyoshino, America, which is reproduced from a Someyoshino planted in USA, and Jindai-akbono, which is bred form the America and expected to become a popular variety as next generation of Someiyoshino.
+The varieties from this species are Komatsu otome, which considered as a very closed variety of Someiyoshino like direct brother, America, which is reproduced from a Someyoshino planted in USA, and Jindai-akbono, which is bred form the America and expected to become a popular variety as next generation of Someiyoshino.
 And as another popular variety is weeping variety called Yaebeni-shidare.

 C. incisa; Mamezakura